Aggravated Armed Robbery

 - Storming into a service station waving a sword and demanding they empty out the till;

-- Whilst walking on the street with some friends, threatening a stranger with a spear gun and taking his mobile phone
+- Threatening a stranger with a spear gun and taking his mobile phone;

-To convict you of Aggravated Armed Robbery the prosecution must prove each of the following matters beyond reasonable doubt:
+To convict a person of aggravated armed robbery the prosecution must prove each of the following matters beyond a reasonable doubt:

-- That you were in company with other people;
+- That they were in company with other people;

-- That you intended to steal something from someone;
+- That they intended to steal something from someone;

-- That you threatened to used force on the person;
+- That they threatened to used force on the person;

-- You were armed with a dangerous weapon; and
+- They were armed with a dangerous weapon; and

-- That you took something from the person.
+- That they took something from the person.